alextecplayz/alextecplayz.github.io/now.md

   - Updated /external/sharedweb's highlight.js code
   - Updated /external/sharedweb's Blaec font to use TTF instead of Woff2, because it kept generating warnings
   - Also created a visual [/sitemap](https://alextecplayz.github.io/sitemap) to more easily navigate around the site
-  - This will be followed by a Vanta Interactive site update as well, to bring it up to speed with the latest Obisidan changes and guidelines
+  - This will be followed by a Vanta Interactive site update as well, to bring it up to speed with the latest Obsidian changes and guidelines

 #### January